 "It is not about having a love affair with the product or service.
 It is about what the business can do for you," Powell said.

-Can I afford to take on some risk and initial financial loss?
-While established franchises certainly do minimize the many risks inherent to entrepreneurship, there's no such thing as a 100 percent guarantee.
-Conner said new franchisees often make the mistake of believing that all the risk has been "franchised" out of the business and they won't fail.
+Conner said new franchisees often make the mistake of believing that all the risk has been "franchised" out of the business, so they can't fail.

 "Franchises provide security, optimal opportunity, mentorship and many benefits to franchisees.
 But in the end, it is still a business, which always comes with … the potential for failure," he said.
 "Always take the worst-case examples into account."

 "A coach can be a great sounding board and help you see beyond your blind spots to challenge you to look at things from a different perspective," Powell said.
-"Whether consulting a fellow business owner or an alternative-career coach, do not be afraid to ask for help.
-Advice from those who have already gone through the process of opening a business ... is invaluable to those pursuing entrepreneurship through franchising."
+"Whether consulting a … business owner or an alternative-career coach, do not be afraid to ask for help."